-Level 5.8.3 Vessels shall be prepared and commit to the recovery and Important salvage of fishing gear lost by other vessel operators and to recycle damaged or found fishing gear, where appropriate and practically possible.
+Requirement Level Requirement LOVOI 5.8.3 Vessels shall be prepared and commit to the recovery and Important salvage of fishing gear lost by other vessel operators and to recycle damaged or found fishing gear, where appropriate and practically possible.

 A standard procedure has to be established about how to recover lost fishing gear from other vessels.
 The auditor shall verify if there is a person of the staff in charge of this task and if all the workers on board are aware about how to proceed in case of necessity.
+Where not appropriate and practically possible, the auditor shall provide a justification.